 How To Choose The Right Facility For Your Child

-Parents should adhere to these tips to ensure that their children are being placed in a safe and secure learning environment.
+Parents should adhere to these tips to ensure that their children are in a safe and secure learning environment.

-Make sure that the daycare center is designed so that parents are free to come and go, with no requirements to call first and no areas off limits to parents.
+Make sure that the daycare center allows parents the freedom to come and go.
+Avoid facilities that require parents to call first and have areas that are off-limits to parents.

-Make sure that the bathrooms do not contain areas where children can be isolated.
+Make sure that bathrooms do not contain areas where children can be isolated.
 Find out who takes the children to the bathroom, for what purposes, and at what times.
-Two-thirds of all daycare sexual abuse and exploitation occurs during toileting.
+Approximately, two-thirds of all daycare sexual abuse and exploitation occurs during toileting.

-Ask about the extent of education and training of all daycare personnel interacting with your children, and determine if they were screened for criminal history, emotional instability, or substance abuse.
+Ask about the extent of education and training of all daycare personnel interacting with your children.
+In addition, ask if they were screened for criminal history, emotional instability, or substance abuse.
 Be aware that volunteers or teacher’s aides are not likely to have been carefully screened.
 Abuse in daycare can result from a failure in the hiring process.

 Find out who will be interacting with your children in addition to the daycare provider and staff.
-Much of the sexual and physical abuse and exploitation associated with childcare centers occurs at the hands of individuals not directly involved in teaching or child-care responsibilities: bus drivers, janitors, and relatives of the daycare center providers.
-In 36% of cases examined by a nationwide study of daycare abuse, children were sexually molested by family members related to the staff—mainly husbands or sons.
-Make sure that your child’s contact with such persons is limited, and question your child closely about them.
+Much of the sexual and physical abuse and exploitation associated with childcare centers occur at the hands of individuals not directly involved in teaching or child-care responsibilities.
+Typically, this includes bus drivers, janitors, and relatives of the daycare center providers.
+Further, in 36 percent of cases examined by a nationwide study of daycare abuse, children were sexually molested by family members related to the staff—mainly husbands or sons.
+Make sure that caregivers limit your child’s contact with such persons.
+And don’t be afraid to question your child closely about them.